Serbian Progressive Party: 2023–present: Change in leadership

+During Vučević's term as prime minister, the Novi Sad railway station canopy collapsed in November 2024.
+In the aftermath, ministers Goran Vesić and Tomislav Momirović resigned.
+Soon after, mass student-led anti-corruption protests began in December 2024.
+Amidst the protests, Vučić claimed that within SNS he had 17,000 "extremely pro-Russian oriented loyalists", including his brother Andrej Vučić, who swore a blood oath to defend him and his regime against an alleged Western-backed "colour revolution" in Serbia.
+After a group of students were physically attacked in Novi Sad by the party activists, Vučević tendered his resignation from office on 28 January 2025.
+He was succeeded by Đuro Macut, an independent politician nominated by SNS, in April 2025.

 Ideology and platform

-Domestic policies
+Political leanings

 Following the establishment of SNS, Aleksandar Vučić denounced his previous support for the establishment of Greater Serbia, while Tomislav Nikolić stated that SNS would continue the accession of Serbia to the European Union.
 SNS declared its main tasks to be "fight against corruption and the realisation of the rule of law", while describing itself as a "state-building party".
-Its white paper (election program) was published in October 2011.
+Its white paper (election programme) was published in October 2011.
 Jovan Teokarević, an associate professor at the Belgrade Faculty of Political Sciences, described their ideological orientation as a "complete u-turn" in comparison with the Serbian Radical Party (SRS).
 Bojana Barlovac, a Balkan Insight journalist, stated that SNS "became much closer to DS on its policy profile", although in 2013, she described the party as conservative.
-Eric Gordy, a professor at the University College London, considers SNS to be a party "based around [Vučić]".

-SNS has been described as a populist party.
-Biserko stated that SNS is populist and that it built its ideological image on "social dissatisfaction".
-Dan Bilefsky, a New York Times journalist, also described the party as populist.
-Zoran Lutovac, a political scientist and future president of DS, described SNS as populist.
-He also added that SNS does not have a "coherent ideology" and that its coalition "includes everyone, regardless of its ideology".
-Scholars and political scientists such as Justin Vaïsse, Chiara Milan, and Florian Bieber also agreed that SNS is populist.
-The Organization for Security and Co-operation in Europe (OSCE) described SNS as populist as early as in January 2009.
-Sociologist Jovo Bakić described SNS as a "pragmatically re-profiled" and moderately conservative party, and compared its development to Gianfranco Fini's projects in Italy.
-Additionally, he stated that "since its foundation SNS had wanted to remodel itself as a conservative party".
-Scholars and journalists had also described SNS as conservative, liberal-conservative, and national-conservative.
-Marko Stojić, a Metropolitan University Prague lecturer, stated that "even though SNS claimed it was conservative" it cannot be described as conservative due to its pragmatic and weak ideological profile.
-SNS is economically neoliberal, and it advocates for austerity, market economy reforms, privatisation, reduced spending, and liberalisation of labour laws.
-Stojiljković and Spasojević noted that SNS already displayed their neoliberal position during the 2012 election period, and that SNS campaigned on significantly reducing subsidies, but also the number of MPs, ministries, agencies, institutes, and the state administration.
-Additionally, Stojiljković described its position as "neoliberal populist".
-SNS has enacted centralisation policies, especially in Vojvodina.